 - Costs for Singapore permanent residents (subsidised)

-- Costs for international students (subsidised)
+- Costs for other international students (subsidised)

 - Costs for non-subsidised students